arthijayaraman-lab/crease_ga/docs/topics/plugin.rst

 How should I design my plugins?
 -------------------------------

-The plugins should be classes that is set up exactly as one of `the builtin plugins <https://github.com/arthijayaraman-lab/crease_ga/tree/master/crease_ga/shapes>`_.
-In the source code of the package, a :code:`scatterer_generator` class should exist and contain a :code:`converttoIQ` method that takes as input a list of q-values (:code:`qrange`) and a generation of individuals (:code:`params`), and returns a scattering profile I(q) evaluated at these q-values.
+The plugins should be classes that are set up exactly as one of `the builtin shapes <https://github.com/arthijayaraman-lab/crease_ga/tree/master/crease_ga/shapes>`_.
+In the source code of the package, a :code:`scatterer_generator` class should exist and contain a :code:`converttoIQ` method that takes as input a list of q-values (:code:`qrange`) and an individual (:code:`param`), and returns a scattering profile I(q) evaluated at these q-values.
 Other helper methods can be added as you like, but :code:`converttoIQ` is the bare minimum and the only method that will be directly called by crease_ga.
 It is also advised that for each shape-specific descriptor and input parameter, the definition, default value (for shape-specific parameters) and default min/max bounds (for input parameter) should be explained as docstrings for the :code:`scatterer_generator` class.

 What do I need to do to make my plugin discoverable?
 ----------------------------------------------------